Visual Experience Matters: How Product Findability Affects the Sales

 Let’s take a more detailed look at every navigation element and its possible implementations.

-About 30% of online store users prefer embed site search to surfing the catalogue to find the item they need.
+About 30% of online store users prefer embed site search to surfing the catalog to find the item they need.
 A well-run search is expected to make the way to the basket shorter.
 That is why customers who are determined to buy something are more likely to choose the search option.

 What is more, the search bar of your store is a valuable and reliable source of statistics for the most viewed or purchased items.
-Even if zero results are found for some enquiries, this information can still contribute to fixing the search problems and understanding what is missing from the product range your store provides.
+Even if zero results are found for some inquiries, this information can still contribute to fixing the search problems and understanding what is missing from the product range your store provides.

 Friendly URLs is a web address that is easy to read and describes the contents of the page.

 The clearer the site structure is, the easier it is for the customers to know where they are in the store.
 Seeing a legible link preview, a customer can expect where the link will take him.
-This link type makes the navigation easier, because the user sees the whole way that leads to a specific product.
+This link type makes the navigation easier because the user sees the whole way that leads to a specific product.

 There are no reasons why you shouldn’t use breadcrumbs if you sell more than one type of items.
 But there are a few tips how not to make breadcrumbs useless: